2019 Monster Energy NASCAR Cup Series: Race reports

-Daniel Suarez started on pole.
+Daniel Suárez started on pole.
 Chase Elliott had a tire go down and Corey LaJoie and Landon Cassill spun.
 The Busch brothers dominated the majority of the race with Kurt winning the first stage and Kyle winning the second stage.
 Austin Dillon exited the race due to losing fourth gear.
 Jimmie Johnson had a tire go down and hit the wall before spinning.
 Joey Logano passed Kyle Busch for the lead and was heading to the win until Bubba Wallace had a tire go down and spun, sending the race to overtime.
 Kurt Busch held off brother Kyle for his first win of the season with Chip Ganassi Racing.